jrbarclay37/PCam-Image-Classification/README.md

 - **AUC:** 0.945
 - **Accuracy:** 87.8%

 This was data was far more challenging than the popular [MNIST dataset](https://www.tensorflow.org/datasets/catalog/mnist), so we should be satisfied with our 88% accuracy.
-However, in the real-world this is not good enough for full automated decision-making, but could be valuable in an AI assistance use-case where this aids the histopathologist by displaying the prediction and confidence.
+However, in the real-world this is insufficient for full automated decision-making, but could be valuable in an AI assistance use-case where the predictions are used to support the histopathologist in their decision.

 ## Model Deployment